JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 ### Luma
 Expensive.
 We don't think it will work as well with rooms as it does with objects and we don't know how of if it works with Unreal Engine.

+### PolyCam
+No one had IOS so we couldn't test it.
+Seems interesting to not have to use colmap, you can save a lot of time.

 <div id="conclusion"></div>